B i o g r a p h y

 Kristian Oma Rønnes (1991) started to play the bassoon at the age of 5 (“Fagottino”), and he got his first lessons from his father Robert Rønnes.
 Autumn 2007 he won the audition for being a participant on the Norwegian Academy of Music’s “Talent Program”, the very same year he also became the Academy’s first guest student as a bassoonist.
 From 2010-2014 Kristian studied his Bachelors at the Norwegian Academy of Music with Prof. Dag Jensen.
 From 2014-2017 he studied his Masters with Prof. Ole Kristian Dahl in Germany at “Staatliche Hochschule für Musik und Darstellende Kunst, Mannheim”.
 During his masters he was also hospitating to “Escuela Superior de Música Reina Sofía” in Madrid to study with Prof. Klaus Thunemann.
 Kristian has also had lessons with bassoonists such as Sergio Azzolini, Stefano Canuti, Matthias Rácz, Roger Birnstingl, Martin Kuuskmann, Gustavo Núñez, Audun Halvorsen, several wind players from Berlin Philharmonic, the oboist Heinz Holliger, and more.

 As a soloist Kristian's international debut was with Antonín Jiránek's (1712-1761) Bassoon Concerto no. 3 in F major in Steinfurth (Germany) at the age of 14 (April 9th 2006), with Rogaland Youth Symphony Orchestra from Norway.
-His most recent international soloistic appearance was with Egil Hovland's bassoon concerto "Agnus Dei" for bassoon & choir, which he performed in Mannheim (Germany) 2018.
-He has also gotten several compositions dedicated to him, which he has premiered.
+Among his most recent international soloistic appearances are Egil Hovland's bassoon concerto "Agnus Dei" for bassoon & choir and Dana Wilson's bassoon concerto "Avatar", both pieces Kristian performed in Germany.
+Not long after he re-premiered Michael Gotthard Fischer’s (1773-1829) Bassoon Concerto in F-Major at the ADAMS Festival in the Netherlands.
+(A concerto discovered by, restored by and published by Kristian).
+He also performed Sæverud's Bassoon Concerto with the Norwegian Youth Orchestra in Stavanger Concert House.
+Kristian has gotten several compositions dedicated to him (approximately 50x), which he has premiered.
 Among the composers are: Federico Maria Sardelli (Italian), Filip Sande (Norwegian), Pablo Queipo de Llano (Spanish), Kohei Kondo (Japanese), Quinn Mason (American), Giorgio Pacchioni (Italian), Robert Rønnes (Norwegian), Sevag Derghougassian (Lebanese), Marcus Paus (Norwegian), Dubravko Žerjal (Croatian), and more.
 All the composers and their pieces can be seen / heard at "Dedications".